 McKay Lodge Art Conservation Laboratory abides by the Code of Ethics and Guidelines for Practice set forth by the American Institute for Conservation of Historic and Artistic Works (AIC).
 You are encouraged to read these documents available on the AIC website:

-Registrations and Examinations
+Registrations and Examinations Explained

-Non-museum clients submitting art objects or heirlooms of uncertain value may benefit from meeting with the art conservator and presenting the art object or heirloom for the art conservator to evaluate briefly.
-The art conservator can then provide the owner with an estimation of costs and explanation of procedures or options to enable the owner to know before the flat rate expense of an exam if conservation work is affordable or cost-appropriate.
+Non-museum clients submitting art objects or heirlooms of uncertain value may benefit from meeting with the appropriate art conservator and presenting the art object or heirloom for the art conservator to evaluate briefly in person.
+The art conservator can then provide the owner with an estimation of costs and explanation of procedures or offer all options, to enable the owner to know what may be involved, before the flat rate expense of an exam is engaged if conservation work is considered affordable or cost-appropriate.